microsoft/TypeScript/CONTRIBUTING.md

 gulp runtests-browser --tests=2dArrays
 ```

 You can specify which browser to use for debugging.
-Currently Chrome and IE are supported:
+Currently, Chrome and IE are supported:

 ```Shell
 gulp runtests-browser --tests=2dArrays --browser=chrome